Positron emission tomography: Neurology

 PET may also be used for the diagnosis of hippocampal sclerosis, which causes epilepsy.
 FDG, and the less common tracers flumazenil and MPPF have been explored for this purpose.
 If the sclerosis is unilateral (right hippocampus or left hippocampus), FDG uptake can be compared with the healthy side.
 Even if the diagnosis is difficult with MRI, it may be diagnosed with PET.

 The development of a number of novel probes for non-invasive, in-vivo PET imaging of neuroaggregate in human brain has brought amyloid imaging close to clinical use.
 The earliest amyloid imaging probes included [^{18}F]FDDNP, developed at the University of California, Los Angeles, and Pittsburgh compound B (PiB), developed at the University of Pittsburgh.
 These probes permit the visualization of amyloid plaques in the brains of Alzheimer's patients and could assist clinicians in making a positive clinical diagnosis of Alzheimer's disease pre-mortem and aid in the development of novel anti-amyloid therapies.

-[^{11}C]polymethylpentene (PMP) is a novel radiopharmaceutical used in PET imaging to determine the activity of the acetylcholinergic neurotransmitter system by acting as a substrate for acetylcholinesterase.
-Post-mortem examination of Alzheimer's patients has shown decreased levels of acetylcholinesterase. [^{11}C]PMP is used to map the acetylcholinesterase activity in the brain, which could allow for premortem diagnoses of Alzheimer's disease and assistance in monitoring treatments.
 Avid Radiopharmaceuticals has developed and commercialized a compound called florbetapir that uses the longer-lasting radionuclide fluorine-18 to detect amyloid plaques using PET scans.